kazurayam/unittest-helper/README.md

 This will create a file at `<projectDir>/sample1.txt`

 In this case we used `Paths.get("sample1.txt")`.
-This expression will locate the directory which `System.getProperty("user.dir")` expression stands for.
+This expression will locate the file `sample1.txt` in the directory which `System.getProperty("user.dir")` expression stands for.

-However, you should note that the value of the system property `user.dir` is dependent on the runtime environment.
-It is variable by the config of IDE and build tools' settings so that `user.dir` is not very much reliable.
+You should note that the value of the system property `user.dir` is dependent on the runtime environment.
+It is variable by the config of IDE and build tools' settings.
+Though rarely, the `user.dir` is not very much reliable.
+See [this isseue](https://github.com/kazurayam/selenium-webdriver-java/issues/21) for example.

 #### Ex2: Write a file under the default test-output directory